-Facing closure, Wilson Elementary families deliver angry message to superintendent and education commissioner
+Facing closure, Wilson Elementary families deliver angry message to school leaders

 -

-Jessica Sledge
+Jessyca Sledge

 asked Poore a series of questions.
 "Do you think public school or private schooling is more beneficial to our children?
 Are you aware of the $10 million voucher [legislation] for private schools that just so happened to be filed in our state yesterday? … Number three: You had time to think and speak on it, so will you allow the public to raise the money?"
 Campbell was referencing a statement Poore made last night at Franklin after he was asked about the possibility of raising private funds to keep the schools open, possibly through the existing Bright Futures program

-Note: *An earlier version of this article misspelled the names of Tameka Jackson and Jessyca Sledge.